 Do you want to know how to buy a bike without feeling like you’re (sorry in advance) getting taken for a ride?
 It’s not as complicated as it seems!
-From deciding what kind of bike to buy to knowing the best bike accessories, getting your cycle gear together can be easy if you ask the right questions.
+From deciding what kind of bike to buy to which bike accessories you need, getting your cycle gear together can be easy if you know the right questions to ask.

 We spoke with bike mechanic and cycle expert Tobias, the manager at Saxil Cykler in Copenhagen, to get his top tips for how to buy a bicycle without the stress.